 For context; I added on the temp control bundle with heater, leg extensions, casters, extended bracing shelf, and a few other nice to haves.
 So some of these will cover things that aren’t part of the “core” conical package.

-Get the Gear, Review Continues Below
+Compare Prices, Review Continues Below

 Initial Observations – The Good, The Bad & The Ugly